 Saturday: Wash bedding and linens

-Since Saturday provides a little more time for cleaning, it’s the perfect day to wash all the bedding and linens in the house.
-Luckily, it won’t be too time-consuming since the washer and dryer will be doing most of the work.
+Because Saturday provides a little more time for cleaning, it’s the perfect day to wash all the bedding and linens in the house.
+Luckily, it won’t be too time-consuming because the washer and dryer will be doing most of the work.
 In between cycles, get the closets organized (simply) by hanging up any out-of-place items or folding them and placing them back in the dresser.